Juraji/typescript-decorators/src/decorators/property/query-parameter-binding/README.md

 * Q: What happens if I ommit the `@InitQueryParameterBindings`?
 A: Primitive properties will still get bound, but getter/setter properties will not.

+* Q: If I update an object property, will it get reflected to the query parameter?
+A: No, the query parameters are only updated when the properties itself changes.